 I was in a disastrous state when I went to the once disastrous Mt.
 Pinatubo.
-My mind then was on a brink of exploding as I dealt with what I call pre-quarter life crisis.
-I actually almost backed out from the trip; thank goodness the positive people surrounding me pushed me enough to leave my fears and anxieties behind even just for a little while.
+My mind then was on the brink of exploding as I dealt with what I call pre-quarter life crisis.
+In fact, I almost backed out from the trip.
+But thank goodness I was surrounded by positive people who pushed me enough to leave my fears and anxieties behind even just for a little while.
 Hence, I dropped my final “yes” and trekked my way towards a priceless prize that awaits me.
-Yes, my friends—hindi lang love life ang pinoproblema ko.
-LOL.

 On the rocks